TakeScoop/terraform-cloud-workspace-action/README.md

 ### Importing existing resources

-By default, the action will import existing resources of matching values within the Terraform Cloud organization.
+By default, the action will import any existing resources it can find based on a unique attribute.
+It makes multiple passes to discover all existing resources, first finding matching workspaces and then related resources (variables, team access).

 When `apply` is set to `false`, the configured backend state will be copied to a local backend and `import` will be set to `true`.
 This grants some visibility into the import changes before they are actually applied to the configured backend.

 To disable the import feature, set `import` to `false`